ATPLab-LUMS/Wave-GMS/README.md

 # Wave-GMS: Lightweight Multi-Scale Generative Model for Medical Image Segmentation

-!!
-Disclaimer !!
+⚠️ **Disclaimer**
-This work and much of the code has been inspired/adapted/borrowed from the [GMS](https://github.com/King-HAW/GMS).
+This work and much of the code has been adapted or extended from the original [GMS repository](https://github.com/King-HAW/GMS).

-This is the official repository of **Wave-GMS**: ightweight Multi-Scale Generative Model for Medical Image Segmentation.
+This is the official repository of **Wave-GMS**: a lightweight multi-scale generative model for medical image segmentation.

-Paper | Weights (Both available soon!)
+**Paper | Weights (Coming Soon!)**

 ---

 ## Updates
-- **2025.09.17**: Wave-GMS released as an extension to GMS with Multi-Resolution Encoder Integration.
+- **2025.09.17**: Wave-GMS released as an extension to GMS with multi-resolution encoder integration.
-- **2024.12.09**: Original [GMS](https://github.com/King-HAW/GMS) work published AAAI 2025.
+- **2024.12.09**: Original [GMS](https://github.com/King-HAW/GMS) accepted at AAAI 2025.
 - **2024.05.13**: GMS code and model weights released.

 ---

 ## Introduction
 We introduce **Wave-GMS**, an extension of GMS that leverages multi-scale representations and lightweight pre-trained models for improved segmentation.
-Instead of relying only on the pre-trained [Stable Diffusion VAE](https://github.com/Stability-AI/stablediffusion), Wave-GMS introduces:
+Instead of relying solely on the pre-trained [Stable Diffusion VAE](https://github.com/Stability-AI/stablediffusion), Wave-GMS introduces:
-- A multi-scale wavelet decomposition encoder with a frozen [Tiny-VAE](https://github.com/madebyollin/taesd) decoder, yielding a highly memory-efficient design.
+- A multi-scale wavelet decomposition encoder coupled with a frozen [Tiny-VAE](https://github.com/madebyollin/taesd) decoder, yielding a highly memory-efficient design.
-- An alignment loss in the latent space to facilitate cross-vae compatibility between multi-resolution encoder & Tiny-VAE.
+- An alignment loss in the latent space to ensure compatibility between the multi-resolution encoder and Tiny-VAE.
-- Integration with existing latent mapping models ([ResAttnUNet_DS](https://github.com/King-HAW/GMS) and SFT_UNet_DS -- Their scripts will be made avaialble soon!).
+- Integration with existing latent mapping models ([ResAttnUNet_DS](https://github.com/King-HAW/GMS) and SFT_UNet_DS — scripts will be made available soon).

-Our model is highly memory efficient with a total trainable parameter count of ~2.60M and can be trained on low-end GPU's like RTX 3060 (12GB) or RTX 2080Ti (11GB).
-Extensive experiments across multiple public datasets show that **Wave-GMS achieves competitive Dice, IoU, and HD95 scores**.
+Our model is highly memory-efficient, with only ~2.6M trainable parameters, and can be trained on low_end GPUs such as the RTX 3060 (12GB) or RTX 2080Ti (11GB).
+Extensive experiments on multiple public datasets demonstrate that **Wave-GMS achieves competitive Dice, IoU, and HD95 scores** while being lightweight and efficient.

 ---

 ## Overview of Wave-GMS
-- It uses a trainable encoder multi-resolution encoder inspired by [Paper](https://arxiv.org/abs/2405.14477) to create high-quality latent representation from a multi-resolution Haar Wavelet decomposition of input image.
+- A trainable multi-resolution encoder, inspired by [this work](https://arxiv.org/abs/2405.14477), creates high-quality latent representations from a Haar wavelet decomposition of the input image.
-- The model leverages a compressed version of SD-VAE, Tiny-VAE, to generate latent representations of input image and segmentation mask.
+- A compressed distilled version of SD-VAE (Tiny-VAE) generates latent representations of both the input image and segmentation mask.
-- A Latent Mapping Model (LMM) learns the mapping from multi-resolution latent representation of input image to the corresponding mask representation
+- A Latent Mapping Model (LMM) learns the mapping from the multi-resolution latent space of the input image to the corresponding mask representation.
 - Multi-resolution latents are aligned with Tiny-VAE’s latents to improve cross-VAE compatibility.

 ![overview](assets/overview.svg)

 ---